Our Work

 WACHT is performed by 17 trans and genderqueer young people ages 10 to 19.

 WACHT is a performance about waiting.
 Waiting for others to be yourself, waiting for different times.
 Waiting to grow and become bigger.
 Waiting to grow up, waiting for what comes next, when you are an adult.
 When you get to decide for yourself.
-Waiting for permission.
-Who waits and who decides who waits?
-Who has the power to make you wait?
-Is waiting always necessary?
-And what do you do while you wait?

 In partnership with ZIMIHIC Utrecht.